SebPorras/SCHEMA/README.md

 This is a software package for protein engineers.
 It uses protein structure and sequence information to aid researchers in designing protein recombination libraries.

 SCHEMA was developed originally developed in the laboratory of Frances H. Arnold at the California Institute of Technology.
+SCHEMA-RICE was developed by Weiliang Huang in the labratory of Elizabeth Gillam at The University of Queensland.

 These tools can calculate SCHEMA energies of chimeric proteins and run the RASPP algorithm to find optimal library designs.
-The package includes documentation and examples.

-SCHEMA-RICE modifies the original SCHEMA algorithm and takes into account the nature of the interaction, not just the proximity of the groups.
+SCHEMA-RICE modifies the original SCHEMA algorithm (Voigt et al., 2002) and takes into account the nature of the interaction, not just the proximity of the groups.

-This work was performed by Weiliang Huang in the labratory of Elizabeth Gillam at The University of Queensland.
+$$
+E_{1A1, 1A2} = \sum_{i \in 1A1} \sum_{j \in 1A2} C_{ij} P_{ij} M_{ij}
+$$

+Where:

+$ E =$ The disruption of interactions

+$ C =$ The binary status of whether two residues fall into the interaction cuttoff distance.

+$ P =$ The probability of interaction disruption.

+$ M =$ The extended scoring/weighting of the disruption by physiochemical properties of amino acids.

 References:

 Voigt, C. et al., "Protein building blocks preserved by recombination," Nature Structural Biology 9(7):553-558 (2002).

 Meyer, M. et al., "Library analysis of SCHEMA-guided recombination," Protein Science 12:1686-1693 (2003).

 Otey, C. et al., "Functional evolution and structural conservation in chimeric cytochromes P450: Calibrating a structure-guided approach," Chemistry & Biology 11:1-20 (2004)

 Silberg, J. et al., "SCHEMA-guided protein recombination," Methods in Enzymology 388:35-42 (2004).

 Endelman, J. et al., "Site-directed protein recombination as a shortest-path problem," Protein Engineering, Design & Selection 17(7):589-594 (2005).

 # Installation